Chinese Medicine, Reproductive Health, Pregnancy and IVF support.

-Whether you are preparing to conceive, actively trying to conceive or embarking on IVF, Chinese medicine has a lot to offer from its long history of improving women’s health.
-Below are listed a number of different programmes relevant for consideration by couples facing the challenges of modern life while trying to maximise their reproductive health.
+Whether you are preparing to conceive, actively trying to conceive or embarking on IVF, Chinese medicine has a lot to offer you.
+Below are listed a number of different clinical programmes which have been designed to address the needs of couples facing the challenges of modern life while trying to maximise general and reproductive health.

 There is much information and misinformation about what constitutes a good preconception diet.
 From a Chinese medicine point of view the middle road is usually the healthiest where moderation of some foods is recommended and a good balance of healthy and fresh fruits and vegetables with adequate protein is encouraged.
 A TCM practitioner takes into account the different constitution and situation of each individual before dietary advice is given.

 A properly functioning digestive system is an important focus of treatment, so that nutrients are absorbed and utilised well.
 If there are any digestive issues such as bloating, bowel disorders, reflux, cravings or low appetite these can be addressed with acupuncture.

 Schedule; Acupuncture once a week if there are digestive symptoms, until symptoms improve.

 If you are overweight a little bit of weight loss goes a long way to improving fertility.
 Losing 5 kg is a manageable target for most and you can start now.
 Just moving your metabolism a little bit in the direction of burning off fat stores, can stimulate ovarian activity, improve egg and sperm quality and increase fertility.